Your daily caffeine intake could be seriously affecting your sleep quality.

 - A deficit in restorative deep sleep, or stage 3 of the sleep cycle – the stage where the body repairs itself to wake up feeling rejuvenated.
 Research has shown that caffeine intake interferes with this stage of sleep.

-Consuming caffeine, no matter what form, can prevent us from sleeping for up to 8 hours after it is ingested.
-Caffeine before bed is a huge no, even if it’s something like chocolate, as it may cause us to lay awake for hours (all the while wondering why we feel so wired).
+Consuming caffeine, no matter what form, can prevent us from sleeping for up to 7 hours after it is ingested.
+Caffeine before bed is a massive sleep disruptor, even if it’s something like chocolate, as it may cause us to lay awake for hours (all the while wondering why we feel so wired).

 If you are having trouble sleeping, or simply want to increase the quality of your sleep, we recommend replacing caffeine with other alternatives.